-statement - the Paris Letter40 - in late 2018 on shared principles that would guide the implementation of their respective leniency regimes, with the objective of tightening the relationship between their competition authorities.41
+statement - the Paris Letter39 - in late 2018 on shared principles that would guide the implementation of their respective leniency regimes, with the objective of tightening the relationship between their competition authorities.40

 Further, there have been recent jurisdictional changes that have added leniency programmes to competition regimes.
 For example, in Argentina, a set of amendments were introduced by Law No. 27442 in the context of a new presumption of illegality of hardcore cartels, including the creation of a leniency programme for cartel cases, which offers full immunity to the first firm that confesses to having participated in a cartel, a fine reduction of between 20 per cent and 50 per cent for the second agent, and an extra benefit for those who, not having obtained full immunity in a leniency procedure, disclose or recognise a cartel in a different market.
+For instance, in November of 2022, the CNDC declared that Alliance, Grisú and Powerlink were guilty of a collusive agreement to fix prices and share the market for discotheque services for student tourism in the city of San Carlos de Bariloche.
+The CNDC considered that any concerted practice harms competition and fined Alliance and Grisú 150 million Argentinian pesos and 90 million Argentinian pesos, respectively.
+However, regarding Powerlink, considering that this company was the one that filed the complaint and provided key information for the investigation, and considering the objective of the legislator with the introduction of the leniency programme in Law No. 27422, the CNDC exempted this firm from a fine.

-In the case of Peru, Indecopi issued in 2019 its Leniency Programmes Guidelines.42 In Chile, the FNE published its Internal Guidelines on Leniency in Cartel Cases in 2017,43 providing legal certainty to whoever wishes to obtain leniency benefits and limiting the scope of discretion conferred by the law to this agency.
+In the case of Peru, Indecopi issued in 2019 its Leniency Programmes Guidelines.41 In Chile, the FNE published its Internal Guidelines on Leniency in Cartel Cases in 2017,42 providing more legal certainty to whoever wishes to obtain leniency benefits and limiting the scope of discretion conferred by the law to this agency.